 4. Clear communication

 How to realize this?
 I’m currently working with a few colleagues on a new training ‘Diversity in Action’ to be launched after the summer.
-In this training the above behaviors will be stimulated and learned.
-At the same time we recognize that some of the underlying attitudes cannot be learned, so we’re looking for ways to encourage these attitudes such that over time they becomes natural to the person.
+In this training, the above behaviors will be stimulated and learned.
+At the same time, we recognize that some of the underlying attitudes cannot be learned, so we’re looking for ways to encourage these attitudes such that over time they become natural to the person.